 It was conceived as a general-purpose fitness shoe, as opposed to the sports-specific design approach.
 Or at least, that was the idea.

 The Nike Air Trainer 1 wasn’t a running shoe per se, but they were good enough to run in.
-It had the agility of a basketball or court shoe, and the heel lift made it suitable for weight training.
+It had the agility of a basketball or court shoe, and the heel lift made it ideal for weight training.

 As you can see, the one-shoe-to-do-it-all approach is a bit dated.
 The definition of ‘gym workout’ has evolved, and with that, the training shoe design has kept up.

-So it’s important to choose your gym shoe well.
+So it’s important to choose your gym shoes well.
 What works for one person may not necessarily be a shoe that’s a good fit for another.
 Before buying a gym shoe – be it Nike or any other brand – it’s important to consider what kind of training is involved.

 We’ve divided this buyer’s guide based on two activity groups.